DanielK345/PatchTST/README.md

 ## Efficiency on Long Look-back Windows

-Our PatchTST consistently <ins>reduces the MSE scores as the look-back window increases</ins>, which confirms our model’s capability to learn from longer receptive field.
+Our PatchTST consistently <ins>reduces the MSE scores as the look-back window increases</ins>, which confirms our model's capability to learn from longer receptive field.

 ![alt text](https://github.com/yuqinie98/PatchTST/blob/main/pic/varying_L.png)